audryna2801/yelpRatingPredictor/README.md

 ## RUNNING THE PROGRAM

 Make sure you have all of the libraries downloaded.
-In the terminal, run "python3 main.py".
+Run "python3 main.py" in the terminal or "run main.py" in jupyter notebook.
 Type in your review and press enter to get the star rating.

 ## FILES